What is LID Camp?

-All campers from grades 6 to 12 are eligible to attend camp.
+All campers entering grades 5 to 12 are eligible to attend camp.
 Although LID Camp is a Taiwanese culture camp, anyone of any ethnicity or background who has an interest in leadership development or Taiwanese culture is more than welcome and highly encouraged to sign up for camp.

 LID Camp Environment

 Workshops are developed by the Program Director(s) and carried out by various staff members and counselors.
 Camp workshops make up the majority of the camp programming for each year and are based around the camp theme.
 While workshop content changes from year to year, they can generally be broken into any of the following categories:

 Food: The basics to learning about any culture is through its food, and Taiwanese culture is no different.
 With influences from China, Japan, and the aboriginal people of Taiwan, Taiwanese food has become an integral part of Taiwanese culture.
 Food workshops aim to educate campers on a specific dish or food type while also giving them the opportunity to make and taste the same foods.